KShebek/cbe504/main.typ

 The corresponding vibrational partition function is now
 $ z_"vib" = product_(i=1)^N 1/(1 - exp(- (h nu_i)/(k_"B " T))) = product_(i=1)^N 1/(1 - exp(- (Theta_(i,"vib"))/T)), quad Theta_(i,"vib") equiv (h nu_i)/k_"B " $<eq:vib_part>
 where $Theta_(i,"vib")$ is known as the characteristic vibrational temperature.
+The vibrational frequencies of common molecules can be found on the NIST Chemsitry WebBook as well NIST's Computational Chemistry Comparison and Benchmark DataBase, among other resources.

 The number of vibrational modes for a molecule can be determined as follows:
 $